Columbia, SC Car Accident Lawyers

 Representing Victims of Rear-End Collisions Throughout South Carolina

 A rear-end collision occurs when one motor vehicle crashes into the back of another vehicle.
 A common misconception about rear-end collisions is that the fault of the wreck lies with the driver that hit the car in front of them.
 This is not always the case.
 When a rear-end collision occurs, it is imperative to gather as much physical evidence and witness testimony as possible, in order to determine who is liable for damages.

 Rear-end collisions can cause serious and sometimes fatal injuries.
-The experienced legal team at Chappell, Smith & Arden are dedicated to helping our clients claim the maximum amount of compensation that may be available to them.
+The experienced legal team at Chappell Smith & Arden, P.A. are dedicated to helping our clients claim the maximum amount of compensation that may be available to them.

 Causes of Rear-End Collisions